cypress-io/cypress-documentation/source/guides/references/error-messages.md

 You passed the {% url "`--group`" command-line#cypress-run-group-lt-name-gt %} flag, but this group name has already been used for this run.

-If you are trying to parallelize this run, then also pass the {% "`--parallel`" cypress-run-parallel %} flag, else pass a different group name.
+If you are trying to parallelize this run, then also pass the {% url "`--parallel`" command-line#cypress-run-parallel %} flag, else pass a different group name.

 Please review {% url "grouping test runs" parallelization#Grouping-test-runs %} documentation to learn more.